Which is the best Sonicare toothbrush? (November 2014) -

 Why they didn't make our list.

-The problem with these brushes is that the whole issue about "multiple brushing modes" now comes into play (discussed above).
+The problem with these brushes is the whole issue about "multiple brushing modes" now comes into play (discussed above).
 And a fundamental criteria of our comparison was not to pick brushes that featured what we consider unneeded options.

 You may feel differently.